italian dessert recipes

 • The standard bakery size is 6-8 inches long about 2-3 inches in diameter.

-• So, if you wish to attempt making them - just know they need to be used fairly soon they loose their crispy texture pretty quick.
+• One thing to know they need to be used fairly soon they loose their crispy texture pretty quick.

 Back to the top of Cannoli Recipes